intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ```

 Which will build and push the new docker image as part of the work flow.
 This workflow
 has a `build-push-image` parameter that will reload the image.
-You can check that out [here](
+You can check that out [here]().

+#### Configuring your job to save the results into GCS/S3/etc.

+This saves the model results to a persistent-volume-claim, however we can't move this between clouds.
+If you want you can configure an [S3 compatable backend credintals as in the IBM guide](https://github.com/intro-to-ml-with-kubeflow/ibm-install-guide/blob/master/once-cluster-is-up.sh).

 ### Ok now monitor it.

 The easiest way to monitor the model progress is using the following two shell commands:

 ```
-kubectl get pods -n kubeflow | grep sk-train
+kubectl get pods -n kubeflow -w | grep sk-train
 ## AND
 ~/argo list -n kubeflow
 ```